pavangtoshniwal/GitHub-Learning/README.md

 # GitHub-Learning
 This is my personal repository for git-hub learning and hands on practices.
+This is for tutorial purpose only